 “There were some people who said they didn’t feel comfortable giving their HSA or debit card over the telephone.
 They would rather go to a portal to make a payment.
 Sending them a FLOW legitimizes the payment because they are concerned with people calling them and trying to defraud them.”

 Download Case Study:

 SUBSCRIBE TO PDCFLOW BLOG

-For expert insights and current content for the ARM industry, join the more than 2,000 people that subscribe to the PDCflow blog.
+For expert insights and current content for the ARM industry, subscribe to the PDCflow blog.